K1shor3/Bayesian-Inference/README.md

 ### What this be?
-we will
+We will
-use the ALARM (A Logical Alarm Reduction Mechanism) dataset [1] to infer a consistent Bayesian Network underlying a complex medical dataset.
-This Bayes-Net can then be used for constructing a data-driven medical diagnostic system using inference algorithms, such as Belief-Propagation [2].
+use the ALARM (A Logical Alarm Reduction Mechanism) dataset to infer a consistent Bayesian Network underlying a complex medical dataset.
+This Bayes-Net can then be used for constructing a data-driven medical diagnostic system using inference algorithms, such as Belief-Propagation.
 Three type of variables are present in the ALARM dataset- diagnoses, measurements, and intermediate variables.
 After constructing a suitable probabilistic model, the resulting model can be used for automatically diagnosing a patient with a set of symptoms and test results.
-For details on the variables present in the dataset, please refer to the original paper [1] and the webpage https://rdrr.io/cran/bnlearn/man/alarm. html.
+For details on the variables present in the dataset, please refer to the original paper and the webpage https://rdrr.io/cran/bnlearn/man/alarm.
 In this exercise, we will be estimating the most likely tree-structured probabilistic graphical model underlying the ALARM dataset.